dextermichael/project-one-SOL/README.md

 Paythgaroem therom
 Gravity

+ I wanted to create a game about a kid and a spacechip A kid maned Sol.

-i want to thank Issac Newton
+I want to thank Issac Newton
  I had a hard with gravity
  Im glad i strecthed myself though